OmerRonen/epiTree/README.md

 ### Biologically inspired dimension reduction via PrediXcan

-The first step of the ***epiTree*** pipeline is to perform a biologically inspired dimension reduction step via imputing tissue specific gene expression levels from SNP data, which can be done with the PrediXcan software [1].
-Depending on the PrediXcan database that is used, this reduces the feature dimension from several million SNPs to a few thousand gene level feautures.
+The first step of the ***epiTree*** pipeline is to perform a biologically inspired dimension reduction step by imputing tissue specific gene expression levels from SNP data, which can be done with the PrediXcan software [1].
+Depending on the PrediXcan database that is used, this reduces the feature dimension from several million SNPs to a few thousand gene-level feautures.

 A detailed description for how to obtain imputed gene expression levels, is provided by the authors of PrediXcan, see https://github.com/hakyimlab/PrediXcan and manuscript [1].
 For sake of completeness, we provide a step-by-step description below.

 #### Extract SNPs from the PrediXcan database
 To speed up computation time and avoid memory issues, in a first step we will create new Plink files that only contain the SNPs that actually enter in the particular PrediXcan model.
-To this end, we first obtain a list of all SNPs that enter the particular PrediXcan data base.
-An R script, which does this is provided in
+Toward this end, we first obtain a list of all SNPs in a given PrediXcan data base.
+An R script for generating this list is provided in

 `scripts/utilities_snpFromDB.R`

 Note that you might need to adjust `name.db` and `path.db` to provide the correct name and path for your database file.

-#### Generate Plink files which only contain PrediXcan SNPs
+#### Generate Plink files containing PrediXcan SNPs

-Given the list of SNPs from the previous step, we now generate new Plink files that only contain those SNPs.
-The following shell script submitts an slurm job which does this
+Given the list of SNPs from the previous step, we generate new Plink files that only contain those SNPs.
+The following shell script does this

 `scripts/submit_plinkSubset.sh`